hallamlab/data_wrangling/data_wrangling_oct30_2014/data_wrangling_oct30_2014.md

 >>>
 ```

-* this gets you to the python interactive shell which allows you
+* this gets you to the python interactive shell which allows you try out some python commands
+* good to see if certain packages are installed or if you want to check it something works or behavies quickly
+* press

 ### Examples